 I would just say, don t be lazy!
-If you get an audition, do your best, even if you don t think the part is necessarily right for you, as you never know who will be in the room. the work and you will get rewarded.
-If you want something that badly, you Il get it!
+If you get an audition, do your best, even if you don t think the part is necessarily right for you, as you never know who will be in the room.
+Also have confidence in your future - put in the work and you will get rewarded.
+If you want something that badly, you II get it!